 Bonfire Cooking, or cooking over an open fire, is the oldest and most original method of cooking.
 There’s such a thrill and joy in cooking over a bonfire.
-Foods roast and develop a rich, smokey flavour, and at this time of year especially, bonfires provide a great atmosphere for outdoor events such as party celebrations, Halloween or Guy Fawkes Night.
+Foods roast and develop a rich, smokey flavor, and at this time of year especially, bonfires provide a great atmosphere for outdoor events such as party celebrations, Halloween or Guy Fawkes Night.

 A good fire for cooking is primarily hot coals and a few logs of burning wood.
 Depending on the fire and weather conditions, a new campfire can take 30 to 45 minutes to burn to the right conditions.
 Let the fire burn down until you have a bed of glowing coals, which is the ideal state for cooking.